 I love a snack cake - it's cake that can be snacked on any time of day!
-My Lemon Snack Cake is bright and lemony and stays moist and delicious thanks to the oil and kefir in the batter.
+My Lemon Snack Cake is bright and lemony and stays moist and delicious thanks to the butter and kefir in the batter.
 And it's topped with a tangy and sweet lemon cream cheese frosting that is irresistible.

 This easy lemon cake is simple and quick to make, so it's perfect to mix up during the week but it's delicious enough to bring as a gift for a friend or to serve at your next brunch!
 It truly is one of the best snacking cakes I've ever had!

 This recipe is sponsored by Lifeway Kefir.
 Their organic kefir is lactose intolerance friendly and full of healthy probiotics, protein, and calcium.
 Plus, they have a variety of different flavors!
 The lemon one is amazing in this cake.
 They also have a black cherry flavored kefir that's perfect in my cherry loaf cake!

 Why You'll Love This Recipe